erikvelarde/erikvelarde/README.md

-# Hey, I'm Freddy Velarde! 👋
+# Hey, I'm Erick Velarde! 👋

 <!--  I'm a passionate programmer who loves taking on new challenges and constantly learning.
 I have been coding for the past 3 years, working on a variety of personal projects ranging from React.js front-end projects to Rust CLI apps.
 I'm also a big fan of Linux and love exploring its different distributions and features.